hiddify/hiddify-next/README.md

 </div>

 ## Installation and tutorials

-**Please find tutorial information on our wiki page by clicking on image below.**
+**Find tutorial information on our wiki page by clicking on image below.**

 <div align="center">